joelforjava/joelforjava.com.src/src/jbake/content/blog/2019/10/02/adding-config-validation-to-kafka-kinesis-connector.md

         FirehoseSinkConnectorConfig config = new FirehoseSinkConnectorConfig(props);
     }

-Also, if we repeat the curl request from above, we will see an error flagged for the `batchSize` value:
+After deploying this latest update, if we repeat the curl request from above, we will see an error flagged for the `batchSize` value:

 <?prettify?>